The Great Bitcoins’ War Explained: It is War Without Bullets, it is a War of Bits

 Meanwhile, the chaos is spilling over into altcoins (making the top alts a little less predictable than normal).

-Exactly what is happening is complicated and wrought with conspiracy theory and plot (you can read about it in this article, or in this article, this article, or this article, or in this one; or this one… you should really read that one), but let me try to offer the gist of the war and the coordinated strategies and shadowy plots that surround it.
+Exactly what is happening is complicated and wrought with conspiracy theory and plot (you can read about it in this article, or in this article, or this article, or this article, or in this one; or this one… you should really read that one), but let me try to offer the gist of the war and the coordinated strategies and shadowy plots that surround it.